 Once someone passes their real estate exam, they officially become a real estate agent.
 They can then work at a brokerage where they will work with home buyers, sellers, and renters.

 If you are just a real estate agent, you can work under a licensed broker to represent clients.
-On the other hand, a real estate broker can work independently or open their own firm and employ real estate agents.
+On the other hand, a real estate broker (in PA) can work independently or open their own firm and employ real estate agents.
 Sponsoring and employing agents plus 100% of commission is how real estate brokers get paid, which means they have much higher potential income than a real estate agent.

 A real estate broker takes their real estate career to the next level by furthering their education to pass a broker’s license exam.
 Real estate brokers usually need a few years of experience as a real estate agent before they can move up to real estate broker status.